How to Manage Subject Matter Experts

 Found the subject matter expert you want to engage with?
 It’s time to reach out and see whether they would be up for a collaboration.
 Send them a short, specific introductory message – a request that is too broad or vague is likely to be ignored.
 Tell them just what your project will be about and what part of their experience you are hoping to tap into.
 Give them a quick idea of what it will involve for them – in terms of time, engagement and availability.

 Don’t forget to add that personal touch for best results!
-Have you seen them present their work at a conference before?
+Have you seen that subject matter expert present their work at a conference before?
 Is there an opinion they posted about recently that you particularly enjoyed?
 Include these details to establish a quicker connection.

 Collaboration Strategies with Subject Matter Experts